New projects ongoing amid pandemic - Mississippi's Best Community Newspaper

 “I feel like with the restaurants, as soon as the light is at the end of the tunnel, which I think will be by the end of the year, we are going to have our opening plan in earnest,” Norris said of opening the restaurants.

-Wallace said the depot Church Hill Variety restaurant plans to offer a light menu to people on the bluff during the Natchez Balloon Festival scheduled for Oct.
+Wallace said The Depot restaurant plans to offer a light menu to people on the bluff during the Natchez Balloon Festival scheduled for Oct.
 16-18 on the bluff.